DEEP-PolyU/NetBenchmark/README.md

 ```
 #### Automatic parameter tuning

-The third package hyperopt is a reliable package can help us tune parameters.
+[Hyperopt](http://proceedings.mlr.press/v28/bergstra13.pdf) is a Python library for serial and parallel optimization over awkward search spaces, which may include real-valued, discrete, and conditional dimensions.
+Currently three algorithms are implemented in hyperopt:Random Search,Tree of Parzen Estimators (TPE), Adaptive TPE.
-We choose two methods from it so far,which is random search and TPE respectively.
+We used two methods from it so far,which is random search and TPE respectively.
-After tuning and find the best one, it will return the best embbeding and related hyper-parameters we set.
+After tuning and obtaining the best score, it will return the best embedding matrix, related hyper-parameters and tuning times.
 ```python
     def parameter_tuning(self):
         trials = Trials()